StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/02-Automated-Lightning-Node-Setup/README.md

 ## 3. Key Roles of Tools

-*   **Block Goose Role**: Automates the setup process by:
+*   **Block Goose Role**: Assists in automating the setup process by:
-    *   Generating installation scripts for the chosen Lightning node software.
+    *   Generating draft installation scripts for chosen Lightning node software (e.g., LND, CLN).
-    *   Writing scripts to create and manage configuration files (e.g., `lnd.conf`).
+    *   Helping write scripts to create and manage configuration files (e.g., `lnd.conf`, `bitcoin.conf`).
-    *   Scripting interactions with the node's CLI (e.g., `lncli`) for tasks like opening channels, checking balances, or managing liquidity.
+    *   Assisting in scripting interactions with the node's CLI (e.g., `lncli`, `lightning-cli`) for tasks like wallet creation, opening channels, or checking balances.
-    *   Potentially creating a simple user interface (CLI-based or web) to guide the setup.
+    *   Providing code snippets for a simple user interface (CLI-based or basic web) to guide the setup.
+    *   **Important Reminder**: Node setup scripts can be complex and system-dependent.
+Always critically review, understand, and thoroughly test any scripts or configuration files generated or modified with Goose's help.
+Refer to the "Effectively Using Block Goose & LLMs" section in the main [Best Practices Guide](../COMMON/Best-Practices.md).
 *   **Alby Role**: Serves as a user-friendly wallet to:
     *   Fund the new Lightning node with some initial satoshis.
     *   Test sending payments from the new node to an Alby wallet.